ashwinbhola/Regressionist.github.io/_posts/2018-12-26-Sentiment analysis.md

 3. Only one person at CDS this time.
 Sentiment predicted: Negative

 I have put the code on [GitHub](https://github.com/Regressionist/Sentiment-analysis).
-You can refer to this code if you want to know how to convert a pandas dataframe to a torchtext tabular dataset. <br\>
+You can refer to this code if you want to know how to convert a pandas dataframe to a torchtext tabular dataset. <br/>
 Merry Christmas and Happy New Year everyone!

 Thanks,<br/>